Finding and Using High Definition Images

 Images are not enough to stand out.
 What about icon images for inforgraphs or to take your presentation to the next level?
 If you are unfamiliar with icon images see below.

-The website has a large selection of both free and paid icons which can be downloaded and used for your design pieces.
+The website has a large selection of paid icons which can be downloaded and used for your design pieces for only $40 a year.
 If you are interested in creating infographics it is guaranteed that you will need icons.
-For example, see the below infographic that was created using plainicon for my second business.
+For example, see the below infographic that was created using icons for a contributor post I did.

 You can see that the icons give an extra element that improves the piece.
 I have used these types of icon images in business proposals and presentations.
 People are impressed with the little extra touch that the icons add as many of us are visual thinkers and learners.